They following is an essay I wrote for a class while on exchange in Montreal.

 Google Translate launched in April 2006, but in order to understand the historical context of its launch we must look back to the 1950’s.
 Starting around 1950, researchers began to develop a computer system to translate one language into another.
 In order for the computer to do this, researchers imputed grammar and rules of language.
 Unfortunately, this system did not work, as human language proved to be too complex for the computer systems to understand (Nielsen, 2011).
 Towards the 1990’s, researchers tried an entirely new approach for translation; they stopped using rules of grammar and language and instead fed into the computer enormous amounts of already translated documents for the computer to analyse.
 This method involved the computer analysing the documents for patterns and reoccurrences and then working out the probability of two words having the same meaning.
 The system eventually worked so well it could even understand when words changed their place in a sentence between languages (Nielsen, 2011).
 This method is called statistical machine translation, and is what Google Translate used when it was first launched.

 Google’s statistical machine translation system was extremely effective, with the company winning every category of a translation evaluation in 2005 (NIST).
-This system served as Google’s main program for translation until as recently as November this year, when Google announced they would be switching to neural machine translation (Turovsky, 2016).
+This system served as Google’s main program for translation until as recently as November 2016, when Google announced they would be switching to neural machine translation (Turovsky, 2016).
 Currently functioning with only eight language pairs, google hopes to eventually implement the system into all 103 of their supported languages.
 Neural machine translation, works by translating whole sentences at a time “which it then rearranges and adjusts to be more like a human speaking with proper grammar” (Turovsky, 2016).
 This new machine also “learns over time to create better, more natural translations” (Turovsky, 2016).
-In the words of Google, “Google Translate is improving more in a single leap than we’ve seen in the past ten years combine.”
+In the words of Google, “Google Translate is improving more in a single leap than we’ve seen in the past ten years combined.”
 (Turovsky, 2016).
 In another effort to make their service feel more human, Google released the Crowdspeak app in August 2016, which asked users to perform quick, simple tasks, such identifying handwriting and approving translations (Shankland, 2016).

 Another huge leap forward for the technology was Google Translate becoming embedded in the Google Chrome internet browser.
 In 2010, this allowed users to translate entire webpages (Brinkmann, 2010).
 Although not particularly accurate, it now allowed users to access webpages that before they would have had to manually enter each individual sentence into a translator.
 In 2014, Google also announced a browser extension which would allow users of other browsers to utilise Google Translate, as well as allowing user to translated only the selected text on a web pages instead of all of it (Tian, 2014).